4rChon/DiscordBot/README.md

 # DiscordBot
 A toy discord bot

 Trains a markov model on chat messages.
-After a while it will start to generate sentences based on past chat messages.
+After a while it will start to generate new sentences based on fragments of the chat history.

 Some results after being trained on over 10,000 words: